samraatz/gradepredandanalysis/README.md

 Analysis of student datasets and their features, creating a ml model to predict grades and see how we can assist students to overcome whatever hurdles they may be facing.

 # Objective
-The objective of this  is to analyze student data and make a grade predicting model.
+The objective of this paper is to analyze student data and make a grade predicting model.
 Via analyzing the student data we will be able to see which features effect a student’s grades the most.
 The predictive model can be used to predict which students may score bad in an exam, helping us create a list and automatically contact them to provide them with the necessary educational help.
 The model will also be able to predict which students are likely to score higher, and if they don’t , we will be able to investigate why they did not and what factors link to their lack of performance.